 - I love using sharp cheddar best, but you can use mild.
 White cheddar will give a slightly different flavor, and it will not turn out with that famous Cheez It orange color.

 - Because these crackers have no preservatives, they should keep around 2-3 days in an air-tight container.
-My guess is they will be eaten up much quicker than that though :-).
+My guess is they will be eaten up much quicker than that, though.

-I truly hope you enjoy this recipe.
+Let us know how it was!I truly hope you enjoy this recipe.
 I have been testing and creating gluten-free recipes for over 15 years.
 Creating gluten-free recipes that do not taste gluten-free is my goal for every recipe.
 Sometimes I only have to test a new recipe a couple of times, and others it takes multiple times.
 I do this so you get reliable, delicious results every time!

 Can you use just almond flour?
 I have that on hand but not a 1-1 gluten free flour